trutty/log-generator/README.md

 # Purpose
 Very basic Spring Boot application for testing purposes.
+Each log statement is ~1KB in size.
 Generates log statements in Logstash format in the form of:
 ```json
 {
    "@timestamp":"2020-10-08T20:42:24.361Z",